Using the Wireshark Packet Dissector

 Note: this is not needed for Project 2; the capture code is already in the main branch.

-branch.
-If you cannot pull it, just copy the helper
+First, pull the capture branch.
+If you cannot pull it, just copy the helper script instead.

-script has a new command that can run a test case while performing packet capture.
+This version of the helper script has a new command that can run a test case while performing packet capture.

 #Install Wireshark